From a Docker Compose file to Kubernetes (using Podman)

 If you were following along, you'd probably have something like this:

 I mentioned above the idea of "ingress" in Kubernetes.
+There is also the concept of "services" to direct where traffic goes within the cluster.
 This is where the tire meets the road so to speak.
 You could have been deploying each of these files already with kubectl apply -f youcontainer.yml and you wouldn't have anything to show for it yet.
 Maybe a pod that's been started when you run kubectl get pods, but nothing you can interact with.
-We're making that happen here:
+To be honest, because of the way my app is setup I don't need to have an ingress or service (since it's using host networking) but most apps will need something like this:

 apiVersion: networking.k8s.io/v1